Rio de Janeiro, Iguazu Falls, Buenos Aires, and Machu Picchu

 Day 1: Rio de Janeiro.

-In the evening, you will have a multicultural dinner show at Teatro Lebron that brings different cultures of Brazil to the stage.
+In the evening, you will see the Ginga Tropical Show at the Teatro Fashion Mall.
 The show perfectly combines a variety of Brazilian dances that developed from African rhythms via the slave trade and from the natives that lived in Brazil before colonization.
-The presentation combines diversity and culture: the Ziriguidum from the Northeast, the Folklore from Amazon, the Capoeira from Bahia, and samba dance from Rio de Janeiro.
 Overnight in Rio de Janeiro.
-(D)

 Notes: 1.)
 Check-in time in Rio de Janeiro is typically 2:00 PM.
 We can request early check-in for you but cannot guarantee it.
 2.)
-The multicultural dinner show is available on Tuesdays, Thursdays, Fridays and Saturdays.
+The Ginga Tropical Show is available on Saturday evenings.
+We can offer an alternative activity for other nights of the week.

 Day 3: Rio de Janeiro-City Tour-Christ the Redeemer Statue (Corcovado)-Sugarloaf Mountain.